Jyoti152317/Jyoti152317/README.md

-## Hello 👋 I am Km.
-Jyoti
+##Hey there  I'm Jyoti

-I am a aspiring Front-End Developer with a strong foundation in HTML, CSS, JavaScript, and React, currently pursuing 5 month Frpnt-End development course at Masai School, Benagluru.
+#I am a aspiring Front-End Developer with a strong foundation in HTML, CSS, JavaScript, and React, currently pursuing 5 month Frpnt-End development course at Masai School, Benagluru.
 Aspiring Frontend Developer.
 Passionate about creating user-friendly web applications.

 Here are some ideas to get you started: